Healthy Food vs. Unhealthy Food

 Keep These in Your Pantry

 If you have spices like Garlic Powder (or fresh Garlic), Cumin, Ginger, Curry, Basil, Thyme, Rosemary, then you simply need to do a little experimenting.
 Or, you can read some recipes that use simple spices.
 You could make Ginger / Curry Chicken with a little onion powder and Garlic Powder.
-Grill that and you'll be surprised how good that chicken is, and moist (if you grill one side for just 3 or 4 minutes, then flip it back to cook 20 minutes on the other side, then flip again for an additional 20 minutes to grill both sides).
+Grill that and you'll be surprised how good that chicken is, and moist (if you grill one side for just 2 or 3 minutes, then flip it back to cook 20 minutes on the other side, then flip again for an additional 20 minutes to grill both sides).

 How do I know it's not just "my" taste buds?
 Because I raised my daughter who had no problem telling me if what I cooked was good, bad or somewhere in between.
 So if you have teenagers, you can bet that you will know very fast if you created something good.
+I also grew up with a person who "poured" salt on everything!
+That's the way people were raised in the early 1900's because they didn't know about all kinds of other spices.

 Because salt is such a contentious subject to discuss, take a few minutes to read this article from Queensland Health Government site - Australia.
 Even though the article is from Australia, you can be certain that people in the U.S. are suffering from the exact same issues.